DataDog/integrations-extras/perimeterx/README.md

 ### Configuration

 1. Generate a new Integration API Key in your [Datadog portal](https://app.datadoghq.com/account/settings#api)
-2. Open a support ticket with PerimeterX Support and request the Datadog log export integration.
-Support will need the following items:
+2. Open a support ticket with [PerimeterX Support](mailto:support@perimeterx.com) and request the Datadog log export integration.
+Support will need the following information:
-   - Datadog Integration API Key
+   - Your Datadog Integration API Key
    - Whether you want to send metrics and/or logs
-   - PerimeterX Application ID(s) that should be forwarded to Datadog
+   - The PerimeterX Application ID(s) that should be forwarded to Datadog

 ### Validation

-Once PerimeterX Support has confirmed the Datadog integration is complete, you can perform the following steps to confirm the integration is working as expected:
+Once PerimeterX Support has confirmed the Datadog integration is complete, perform the following steps to confirm the integration is working as expected:

 1. Login to your Datadog portal.
 2. Navigate to Logs -> Search
 3. Perform a search with a query filter of "Source:perimeterx"
-4. Confirm you are receiving logs from PerimeterX (this may take a few minutes before logs start appearing).
+4. Confirm you are receiving logs from PerimeterX (it may take a few minutes before logs start appearing).

 ## Data Collected